 Operational risk concentration can occur where specific risk exposures are in excess of operational risk appetite.
 Aegon's management maintains a well-controlled environment and sound (conduct) policies and practices to control these risks and keep operational risk at appropriate levels.
-Operational risk capital (ORC) is managed on the basis of the economic framework model and is determined annually.
+Aegon's operational risk capital that is included in the Aegon PIM SCR is calculated using Standard Formula, except for Aegon UK that is based on the Operational Risk Capital Model.